Earn About $1500 a month (or more) by helping one child

 In your state it may be called Specialized foster care or Intensive foster care.
 It may even be called something else.
 Google it.
 See what you find.

 Basically it’s just like regular state care except the children or adults that you agree to care for have additional needs.

 Some have health needs.
 Others have emotional or behavioral needs.
 You are given all the training you need by the agency that you choose, and you decide who –which child or adult–you take in.
 You also have 24 hour a day support, 365 days a year.
 They will even provide you with respite (babysitting) options when you need a night off or have an event to attend.

 It’s pretty straight forward, and it’s immensely rewarding–even without your daily stipend of $50, but that $1500+ a month certainly helps make it all possible.
 Check rates in your area.
-They vary.
-I was actually shocked to see that $50 a day is still the going rate for my area as that is exactly what we were allotted back in the 1990’s.
+They vary, and they can vary by a lot.
+I was actually shocked to see that $50 a day is still the going rate for my area, as that is exactly what we were allotted wayyyyyy back in the 1990’s.
 That is per child, with a few exceptions.
 We specialized in taking in parenting teens.
 For those, we received $70ish…per day.

 So how does it work?
 And what do you need to do?

 It starts with a Google search.
 Look for all of the agencies in your area.
 In Southern New England, for example, we have several:

 and several others.
 These are just some of the ones that came up when I did an internet search for Specialized Foster Care Massachusetts.
 There are many agencies and all of them have their own little corporate culture.
 Call.
 Talk to them.
 Ask questions.

 Ask how their programs work and what, if anything, sets their programs apart from others.